Categories:Scraping Tools,Proxy

 Pros

-• Transparent pricing without domain penalties: Parameters are disabled by default.
-You opt in explicitly, and credit multipliers apply consistently.
-No surprise static pricing on simple pages.
-Difficult domains cost $0.58-$2.90 per 1K vs Bright Data’s flat $1.50-$2.50.
+• Transparent pricing without domain penalties: Parameters are off by default.
+You opt in explicitly, and credit multipliers apply consistently, no static premium pricing on simple pages.

 Cons